Shekar-s01/N32WB03x_SDK/README.md

   Common helper functions, tools, and reusable modules shared across projects.

 * **projects**
-  Ready-to-build example applications with IAR project files.
+  Ready-to-build example applications with Keil project files.

 ---

 ## Notes

-* Ensure the correct device is selected in IAR project settings.
+* Ensure the correct device is selected in Keil project settings.
 * Use example projects inside the `projects` folder as a reference for new development.
 * All required core files and libraries are included within the SDK.